 Current students are also reporting a low reliance on student loans.
 Half say that they wouldn’t be covering any college costs with student loans.
-Another 23 percent of respondents said they were relying on student loans for only up to half their total costs.
+Another 23 percent of respondents said they were relying on education loans for only up to half their total costs.

 Choosing colleges and majors with careers in mind